Site icon Survival Dispatch

 Setting up Camp

 We woke at dawn and started gearing up.
-Instantly the boys and their mother started noticing the way I was dressed and things they may do differently next time.
+Instantly the kids and their mother started noticing the way I was dressed and things they may do differently next time.
 I was happy to hear that they were planning on a “next time.”

 I also thought that might be a bit premature.
-They boys had declared that there was no way they were tapping out, but we were close enough to safety that they could if needed.
+They kids had declared that there was no way they were tapping out, but we were close enough to safety that they could if needed.
 I urged them to eat as much protein and as many carbohydrates as possible as I shoveled down my breakfast.

 As we headed out into the thick bush, we were equipped with a reasonable survival kit.
 It was still less gear than I took on my first challenge, but we had plenty to get the job done.
 We started heading down to lower ground hoping that it would lead to water.
 The terrain was steep and the leaves were wet from steady rains the previous day, so I urged Jay and Dre to take it slow.

 They also needed to look out for cottonmouths and copperheads that might be in our path.
-The boys instantly noticed that I had found a game trail worn into the hillside and was following it.
+The kids instantly noticed that I had found a game trail worn into the hillside and was following it.
 I explained that often the deer will take the easiest path down the hill, so it is a safe bet to trust their path.

 I started pointing out some potential areas that might work for our shelter.
 The bush was still thick, so I was hoping for a flat spot will little ground vegetation.
 There was also poison ivy in this area that I had to avoid.
 We tromped down one hillside and up the other, over and over, weaving along the dry creek bed.
 I found a cedar grove that had little ground vegetation, but we still had not found water.